EmilyFabulous

 Vodka is the best alcohol because it has a neutral taste and can pick up other flavors very well.
 That being said, don't use a flavored vodka or a vodka with many botanicals.

 Don't use expensive vodka.
 Certainly, if you go cheap, you will taste it.
 In other words, the middle of the road is best.
-I used Tito's Vodka which is inexpensive for its quality.
+I used Tito's Vodka, which is inexpensive for its quality.

 What to use Creme de Cassis for:

-• Drink as a digestif or aperitif
+• Drink as a digestif or an aperitif

 • Give it as a gift